 Follow the city’s inner ring until Augustusplatz at the Georgiring.
 Direct at the Augustusplatz is an underground garage („Tiefgarage Augustusplatz“).
 The total day costs 5 €.
 The garage is open for 24 hours.

 Intercity- and Intercity-Express-trains connect Leipzig to almost all European cities.
 There is a 5 minutes walk from the train station to the Augustusplatz Campus.
 Leave the station at its head side, cross the tram station area and walk along Nikolaistraße or Goethestraße.

 Leipzig University (Alma mater lipsiensis), Germany’s second oldest university, was founded in 1409 and in 2009 celebrated its 600th anniversary.
 It was and is a sought-after study destination and has been attracting internationally reputed scholars over the centuries, like the polymath Leibniz, Lessing, Goethe and Heisenberg.
 As a classical comprehensive university hosting approximately 30,000 students and about 100 study courses, Leipzig University covers the entire scope from natural sciences, law and medicine to diversified humanities courses.
 As a center of scientific research with about 3000 research projects, the university is a key element of the research landscape of Leipzig among six other universities and almost 20 additional research institutions.

 The totally renovated inner-city complex at Augustusplatz (Augustus Square) is the central campus of Leipzig University.
 The new build Paulinum is reminiscent of the 1968 destroyed university church and symbolize the connection between tradition and modern trend.
-The modern seminar and lecture hall buildings, the new build Augusteum with its Auditorium Maximum offers best conditions for hosting the BIS 2016.
+The modern seminar and lecture hall buildings, the new build Augusteum with its Auditorium Maximum offers best conditions for hosting the WI 2017.